myersm0/RealtimeMusicTheory.jl/README.md

 This package was originally intended to be a feature-complete reimplementation of dpsanders's very nice package [MusicTheory.jl](https://github.com/JuliaMusic/MusicTheory.jl), but has since diverged significantly in scope and design.
 RealtimeMusicTheory centers around the concept of `Pitches` and their organization into MusicalSpaces, specifically _discrete_ spaces, that provide different ways of organizing and navigating pitch relationships.
 As of version 0.3, I have temporarily dropped support of scale- and chord-related structures, to focus instead on the core building blocks for the time being; but I expect these structures to return in a later version.

+I would like to add that I'm not an expert in music theory myself, but have strived for theoretically correct operations and terminology here.
+I have largely relied on Julian Hook's book _Exploring Musical Spaces_ (Oxford University Press, 2022) as a reference.

 ## Installation
 In Julia 1.9 or greater:
 ```julia